School of Arts & Humanities

 The history major at Milligan also develops a respect and enthusiasm for sound scholarship, as it introduces students to the various ways that scholars have understood, described, and interpreted the past.
 Given their commitment as Christians, the history faculty strives to model the ways Christians do the work of historians and invite history majors to do likewise.

-The history faculty has designed the major to provide a broad intellectual foundation for entry into various professional fields.
+The history major provides a broad intellectual foundation for entry into various professional fields.
 Milligan history majors have become teachers, lawyers, physicians, ministers, archivists, business professionals, and practicing historians.
+A history minor is also available.

 - Develop an appreciation for history and the craft of the historian

-- Are equipped for graduate study and for teaching history
+- Be equipped for graduate study and for teaching history

 - Make use of basic research tools and resources in order to write well about history